 Blueberries May Prevent Urinary Tract Infections

-Recent studies at the Blueberry Research Center, have shown that healthy blueberries have compounds similar to those of cranberries and can also be used to treat and prevent urinary tract infections (UTIs).
+Recent studies at the Blueberry Research Center, have shown that healthy blueberries have compounds similar to those of cranberries (that you can grow with our cranberry plants) and can also be used to treat and prevent urinary tract infections (UTIs).
 Epicatechin is a bioflavonoid (antioxidant) found both in cranberries and blueberries.
 Epicatechin works to prevent bacteria from attaching to the lining of the bladder tissue.
-This causes the bacteria to be eliminated thru your urine rather than attaching to the bladder wall, where they start multiplying and ultimately causing infection.
-In addition, fructose (the sugar found naturally in fruits) and cane sugar or honey that is often added to berry fruit juices, may also be beneficial by interfering with bacterial adhesion.
+This causes the bacteria to be eliminated thru your urine rather than attaching to the bladder wall, where they start multiplying and ultimately causing bladder infections.
+In addition, fructose (the sugar found naturally in fruits like blueberries) and cane sugar or honey that is often added to berry fruit juices, may also be beneficial by interfering with bacterial adhesion.

 Blueberries Can Improve Your Eyesight